ncipollo/announcements-test/README.md

-# announcements-test
+# actions-playground
-Test repo for release action which has announcements as a discussion category
+Playground for testing actions